Skip to main content

 4) Contractor - Find a contractor (we suggest getting at least three opinions but choosing only one and one solution).
 You are welcome to use any contractor you wish.
 Note: Do-It-Yourself (DIY) projects are also allowed.

-Residential Stormwater Grants 2023 FAQs Contractor (TBA)
+Residential Stormwater Grants 2024 FAQs For Contractors

 Make sure you obtain an Estimate, at least as close as possible, as it will be needed to complete your Application, see below; in addition, make sure the document does not include tax (CBU is tax exempt).